Ian Taylor (footballer, born 1968): Moor Green

-Moor Green to Port Vale
+Port Vale

-Taylor played for Municipal Officials and Shirley Crusaders, and was a forklift trucker driver when started his career with Southern League Premier Division side Moor Green.
-He got a move into the Football League in May 1992 after scoring in Green's Midland Floodlit Cup final victory, when Port Vale paid the club £15,000 (this figure later rose to £25,000 due to instalments based on appearances).
-He was spotted playing for Moor Green against Burton Albion by Ray Williams, who had actually intended to scout Burton player Darren Roberts.
-Rudge saw him as a potential replacement for Robbie Earle.
+Port Vale manager John Rudge saw him as a potential replacement for Robbie Earle.
 His debut came on 7 August 1992, in a 5–0 win over De Graafschap in the TNT Tournament.
-He became a regular in the side and in 1992–93 scored 15 goals to become the club's top scorer and earn himself the Player of the Year award, as well as a place on the PFA Second Division team.
+He became a regular in the side and in 1992–93 scored 19 goals to become the club's top scorer and earn himself the Player of the Year award, as well as a place on the PFA Second Division team.
 He was once again selected in the PFA's divisional team of the season for the 1993–94 season.
-He also lifted the Football League Trophy, scoring a "stunning overhead goal" against Fulham in the opening round, and going on to play in the final as Vale beat Stockport County 2–1 at Wembley Stadium.
+He also lifted the Football League Trophy, scoring a "stunning overhead back heel" against Fulham in the opening round, and going on to play in the final as Vale beat Stockport County 2–1 at Wembley Stadium.
+He returned to Wembley for the Second Division play-off final, which ended in a 3–0 defeat to West Bromwich Albion.
 He would later state: "John Rudge... gave me the opportunity to play professional football.
 He put me in the team and had faith in me.
 That was the bedrock of my career".

 Sheffield Wednesday

 In June 1994, Taylor signed with Premier League club Sheffield Wednesday.
-The next month a tribunal decided upon a £1 million fee, plus £100,000 for an England appearance and £25,000 for every ten goals up to a maximum of fifty goals as well as 15% of the profit of any future sale.
+The next month, a tribunal decided upon a £1 million fee, plus £100,000 for an England appearance and £25,000 for every ten goals up to a maximum of fifty goals as well as 15% of the profit of any future sale.
 As it happened he was shifted on to Brian Little's Aston Villa in December that year for £1 million plus Guy Whittingham.
-The "profit" for Wednesday was therefore Whittingham himself, meaning all the would-be bonuses were an irrelevance.
-Taylor played just eighteen games for Wednesday, but did score a goal in the pre-season Steel City Cup.